dhaliwalgurs/chess_first_iteration/README.md

 # chess_first_iteration
 An interactive two-player chess game.
-MIT license, feel free to use as base.
+(MIT license feel free to use as base).